neuhalje/finding_bottlenecks_example/examples/README.md

 The most prominet feature of this chart is: It looks a bit like the _unbuffered_ chart.
 But performance wise this implemantaion is magnitudes faster than the unbuffered versions.

 Closer examination shows that roughly 60% of the stacks show that the CPU is idling (`default_idle` on the right side in the middle of the stack).
+In other words: in contrast to the unbuffered variant we are not CPU bound.